syncfusion-content/windowsforms-docs/WindowsForms/SfListView/Grouping.md

 {% endhighlight %}
 {% endtabs %}

-## Group an item along with Sorting
+## Group an item with Sorting
-Group the items of underlying collection along with sorting by adding the `DataSource.GroupDescriptors` and the `DataSource.SortDescriptors` with required properties.
+Group the items of underlying collection with sorting by adding the `DataSource.GroupDescriptors` and the `DataSource.SortDescriptors` with required properties.

 {% tabs %}
 {% highlight c# %}